Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: Hyperk ahler, hypercomplex, and scalar-f lat K ahler structures

 \begin{rem} If one is interested in selfdual Einstein metrics, then results of Pedersen--Tod~\cite{PeTo:emh} and Przanowski~\cite{Prz:kvf} (see also~\cite{Tod:sut}) can be adapted to justify in part the reduction to $G$.
-Indeed, if $g$ is a selfdual Einstein metric with a conformal vector field $K$, so that $\cL_Kg = f g$ for some function $f$, then~\cite[Proposition 3.2]{PeTo:emh} shows that one of the following three possibilities occurs: (i) $\grad^g f$ is the only principal null direction of the Weyl curvature $W$ (so $W$ has Petrov type $N$); (ii) $f$ is constant (so $K$ is a homothetic vector field) and $g$ is hyperk\"ahler; or (iii) $f=0$ so that $K$ is a Killing vector field.
-A homothetic vector field on a hyperk\"ahler manifold preserves the Levi-Civita connection, hence at least one (possibly null) complex structure in the hyperk\"ahler family.
-On the other hand, by~\cite{Prz:kvf,Tod:sut}, a selfdual Einstein metric with a Killing vector field $K$ is conformal to a scalar-flat (possibly null- or pseudo-) K\"ahler metric for which $K$ is a holomorphic Killing vector field.
-There remains the issue, mentioned already in the hyperk\"ahler case, that corresponding degree two divisor in $Z$ may not be a pullback from $Y$: the reduction to $G$ only covers the case that it is. \end{rem}
+Indeed, if $g$ is a~selfdual Einstein metric with a~conformal vector f\/ield $K$, so that $\mathcal{L}_Kg = f g$ for some function $f$, then~\cite[Proposition 3.2]{PeTo:emh} shows that one of the following three possibilities occurs: (i)~$\nabla^g f$ is the only principal null direction of the Weyl curvature $W$ (so $W$ has Petrov type~$N$); (ii)~$f$~is constant (so~$K$ is a~homothetic vector f\/ield) and $g$ is hyperk\"ahler; or (iii)~$f=0$ so that~$K$ is a~Killing vector f\/ield.
+A homothetic vector f\/ield on a~hyperk\"ahler manifold preserves the Levi-Civita connection, hence at least one (possibly null) complex structure in the hyperk\"ahler family.
+On the other hand, by~\cite{Prz:kvf,Tod:sut}, a~selfdual Einstein metric with a~Killing vector f\/ield $K$ is conformal to a~scalar-f\/lat (possibly null- or pseudo-) K\"ahler metric for which $K$ is a~holomorphic Killing vector f\/ield.
+There remains the issue, mentioned already in the hyperk\"ahler case, that corresponding degree two divisor in $Z$ may not be a~pullback from~$Y$: the reduction to~$G$ only covers the case that it is. \end{rem}